 Does Gastric Sleeve Make Me Lose Weight For Sure?

-Yeah.
+Yes, gastric sleeve surgery is very effective.
 There will be big changes in your diet after Gastric Sleeve.
 This will allow you to lose weight.
 However, if you do not follow the diet plan, it is possible to lose less weight than you expected.
 So you have to be eager for the answer and you have to diet.

 Will Gastric Sleeve Prevent Alcohol Intake?

-This is the most frequently asked question by patients in Gastric Sleeve treatments.
+This is one of the most frequently asked questions by patients in Gastric Sleeve treatments.
 Doctors tell you to stay away from alcohol for at least 6 months after the operation.
 At the same time, if you take too much alcohol after 6 months, this may cause some side effects.
 You should not drink more alcohol than you should.
 This will not be good for your stomach.
 For detailed information, you can contact your doctor.